andyjennings314/IMATTC/README.md

 ## Upcoming features
 - Drag-and-drop waypoint reordering in Waypoint view
 - Drag-and-drop functionality for custom categories
+- Additional mission sort criteria
-- Extra options for filtering/searching missions
+- Searching missions

 ## Release History
+- 1.2.0: Added sorting criteria for categories, uncategorised, and all-when-there's-no-categories
 - 1.1.0: Refactored how categories are stored on the client side, to prepare for sorting and drag/drop
 - 1.0.0: Some CSS changes, attempt to solve issues with Greasemonkey.
 - 0.4.4: "Preview as banner" button for categories.
 Missions that are live contain a link to the mission in the Intel map.